aws-samples/amazon-cloudwatch-auto-alarms/README.md

 You can deploy the CloudWatchAutoAlarms lambda function into a multi-account, multi-region environment by using [CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).

 Follow [steps 1 through 6 in the normal deployment process](#deploy).
-For step #3, enter your AWS Organizations ID for the **OrganizationID** parameter.
+For step #3, enter your AWS Organizations ID for the **OrganizationID** parameter in the [sample S3 CloudFormation template](./CloudWatchAutoAlarms-S3.yaml).
 This will update the S3 bucket policy to allow read access to all accounts in your AWS organization.

 Continue with the following steps to deploy a service managed AWS StackSet for the CloudWatchAutoAlarms lambda function.
 This will deploy the CloudWatchAutoAlarms Lambda function into the organization units that you specify.
 The lambda function will also be automatically deployed to new accounts in the AWS organization.

-1. You can now use the CloudWatchAutoAlarms CloudFormation template to deploy the Lambda function across multiple regions and accounts in your AWS Organization.
+1. Use the [CloudWatchAutoAlarms CloudFormation template](./CloudWatchAutoAlarms.yaml) to deploy the Lambda function across multiple regions and accounts in your AWS Organization.
 This walkthrough deploys a service managed CloudFormation StackSet in the AWS Organizations master account.
 You must also specify the account ID where the S3 deployment bucket was created so the same S3 bucket is used across account deployments in your organization.
 Use the following command to deploy the service managed CloudFormation StackSet:

        aws cloudformation create-stack-set --stack-set-name amazon-cloudwatch-auto-alarms \
        --template-body file://CloudWatchAutoAlarms.yaml \